ZahidGalea/windtools-mcp/README.md

         - `directory_path` (string): Path to list contents of, should be absolute path to a directory
     - Returns: JSON string containing directory information including file types and sizes

+2. `get_initialization_status`
+    - Check the status of the background initialization process
+    - Returns: JSON string with initialization status of ChromaDB and embedding model

+3. `index_repository`
+    - Index code files from specified directories into ChromaDB
+    - Inputs:
+        - `target_directories` (array of strings): List of absolute paths to directories to index
+        - `force_reindex` (boolean, optional): If true, reindex all files even if they already exist in the index
+    - Returns: JSON string containing indexing statistics and results

+4. `codebase_search`
+    - Find code snippets relevant to a search query
+    - Inputs:
+        - `query` (string): Search query describing what you're looking for
+        - `limit` (integer, optional): Maximum number of results to return (default: 10)
+        - `min_relevance` (float, optional): Minimum relevance score threshold (0.0 to 1.0)
+    - Returns: JSON string containing search results with relevant code snippets

 ## Technical Architecture

 The WindTools MCP Server is built on these key components: